jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 Properties, Arrays, Lists, Dictionaries, Indexers
 -------------------------------------------------

 As shown in the previous example in ?, navigating through properties is easy, just use a period to indicate a nested property value.
 The instances of `Inventor` class, *pupin* and *tesla*, were populated with data listed in section ?.
-To navigate "down" and get Tesla's year of birth and Pupin's city of birth the following expressions are used
+To navigate "down" and get Tesla's year of birth and Pupin's city of birth the following expressions are used:

 ``` csharp
 int year = (int) ExpressionEvaluator.GetValue(tesla, "DOB.Year"));  // 1856